California Governor Signs Bill Expanding Media and AI Literacy in Schools

 Need Help?

-If you’re wondering how California’s AI laws and regulations, or any other AI legislation around the world, could impact you, don’t hesitate to reach out to BABL AI.
+You might be wondering how California’s AI laws and regulations, or any other AI legislation around the world, could impact you.
+Don’t hesitate to reach out to BABL AI.
 Their Audit Experts are ready to provide valuable assistance while answering your questions and concern

 Subscribe to our Newsletter